 The Tax Commission will analyze all of its identity theft reports to look for trends and patterns.
 Our goal is to prevent similar attempts to steal state refund money using stolen identities.

-The IRS has a process that allows victims of identity theft to continue efiling their federal tax returns using a special number that changes each year.
+The IRS has a process that allows victims of identity theft to continue e-filing their federal tax returns using a special number that changes each year.
 However, Idaho uses a different process.
-You will need to file paper tax returns for at least three years following your identity theft report.
+You may be asked to provide proof of your identity before we issue a refund.

-Paper returns are automatically forwarded to an auditor for validation.
-Attaching a copy of your IRS form 14039 - Identity Theft Affidavit to your return will help the Tax Commission rapidly confirm its authenticity.
+If you have an IRS form 14039 - Identity Theft Affidavit, please attach it to your return (use a PDF attachment if you e-file).
+This will help the Tax Commission quickly confirm its authenticity.

 - File a police report.
 The Tax Commission can’t do this for you, nor can we provide information directly to law enforcement officials.